keithzjchoe/household-energy-bigdata/README.md

 ## Environment

 This project was developed and executed entirely within a **Cloudera QuickStart VM** (VirtualBox).
-There are no runnable notebooks — all queries were executed directly in the Hive CLI and Spark Shell, and the MapReduce job was compiled and submitted as a JAR file.
+There are no runnable notebooks.
+All queries were executed directly in the Hive CLI and Spark Shell, and the MapReduce job was compiled and submitted as a JAR file.

 To replicate:
 1. Set up Cloudera QuickStart VM